timm/tested/README.md

 suitable for homeworks or (by combining several modules) a large end-of-term project.

-(Just an aside, the way I do weekly programming homeworks is that every weekend, everyone has to submit something, even if it is broken.
+(Just an aside, the way I do weekly homeworks is that every week, everyone has to submit something, even if it is broken.
 Homeworks can get submitted multiple times so I grade them "2" (for "good"); "1" (for "invited to resubmit"); "0" (for "bad" or "no submission".)